cauban/Organigam/README.md

 # Organigame

-## App to organize different kind of game with your friends.
+An app to organize different kind of game with your friends.
 No more drama 😌

-TODO :

-* Find typo we used for the design

 ## Design